 We’ve all been there at one time or another.

 Life becomes “too much” and life balance goes out the window, with your sanity.

-Which is NOT a good place to be, because you have things to do!
-You’re working towards achieving your goals and dreams, but right now just getting out a bed or falling asleep at night is a challenge.
+This is NOT a good place to be, because you have things to do!
+You’re working towards achieving your goals and dreams, but right now just getting out of bed or falling asleep at night is a challenge.

 So, what do you do?
 How do you pull yourself back from the edge and achieve emotional wellness?

 First things first, if you are consistently struggling with your emotional health, please seek out professional help.
 A therapist or counselor is just a Google search away.
 Type in “therapist near me.”

 I turned to 35 emotional health and wellness experts, from therapists, psychologists, and counselors to doctors, intuitive emotional healers, and life coaches, asking just that.
 What is the #1 strategy for improving emotional health and wellness?